msherry/flycheck-pycheckers/README.md

 `argparse` in the `pycheckers.py` script, so running `bin/pycheckers.py --help` is a good way to find other options that may be specified.:

+* <*checker*\>_command - a customized command for running a given checker.
+For example, if you work at a company that provides its own driver script/daemon for running `mypy`, give the path to the daemon here as `mypy_command = /usr/local/bin/mypy-daemon`.
 * `max-line-length` - the maximum allowable line-length.
 This is a good option to place in a project-specific directory if you have a personal line length preference set by default via